blakelymayhall/odin-weather-app/README.md

 - Disable horizontal scrolling right card
 - Fix the hour selection to gray cards only today and not other days
 - Made the ui prettier when making the window small
+- Make so you get the proper hover on the close settings button
+- Grey out the hours that have already passed
+- Scroll to current hour

 # Todo
-- Scroll to current hour
 - Mobile UI stuff

 # Defects